|

 The paper E6B is useful also on helicopters

-The backside side of the E6B We have seen how the front of the The E6B slide rule serves to calculate distances and make conversions, timing or power consumption.
-The back, inspired by the graphic Raxon de Martelojo * shown on the second page, is used to solve the problems of reckoning: we see how determine the changes of direction and speed needed to compensate the wind, although our paper model does not have these features.
+Raxon de Martelojo navigation computer, 1430, and modern E6B We see how determine the changes of direction and speed needed to compensate the wind.
+Our paper model does not have these features.
 Example: You have laid out a course on a chart and measured it to be 090° true.
 The winds aloft forecast calls for the wind at your chosen altitude to be 230° at 18 knots, and the performance data for the airplane says that you can expect a true airspeed of 125 knots at that altitude.

 Fig. 1 Fig.2

-Until the '70 on board the aircraft was only used the E6B
+Until the '70 on board the aircraft was only used the E6B E6B Links: